CCavalier/fp-explained/markdowns/part1.md

 @[Build an URL]({"stubs":["/src/main/scala/example/PureFunctionExercise.scala"], "command":"example.TestPureFunctionNew"})

+In this test, I run the "BuildUrl" function twice.
 It seems this doesn't work well: the first test passed, but in the second one the url is "http://http:// ...".
+As the url attribute is mutable the url has been changed two times.

-As the url attribute is mutable the url has been change two times.
+If we want to transform this function to a pure function, we should remove the affectation and just return the new url.

-This attribute is defined as var, but we will prefer using val, which cannot be modified.
+Moreover, the url attribute is defined as var, who is mutable.
+We will prefer using val, which cannot be modified.

-If you change the type of attribute to val, this code will not compile: we cannot modify an immutable value.
+If you change the type of attribute to val, this code will not compile anymore: we cannot modify an immutable value.

 ```scala